InjectiveLabs/injective-ts/packages/sdk-ts/README.md

 There are 2 data sources that can be accessed through the `sdk-ts`:

 - The Injective chain itself through a sentry node,
-- The Exchange API indexer (indexer of events from the Injective chain to a MongoDB),
+- The Indexer API (indexer of events from the Injective chain to a MongoDB),

 For each of the data sources there are two ways that they can be queried: